patrick-llgc/Learning-Deep-Learning/paper_notes/extreme_clicking.md

 #### Overall impression
 This paper inspired [ExtremeNet](extremenet.md).

+This work is extended to [DEXTR: Deep Extreme Cut: From Extreme Points to Object Segmentation](https://arxiv.org/abs/1711.09081) that extends extreme points to instance segmentation masks.

 #### Key ideas
 - Conventional bbox annotation involves clicking on imaginary corners of a right box around the object.
 This is difficult as these corners are often outside the actual object and several adjustments are required to obtain a tight box.
 - Annotation by extreme point clicking is only **7s per object instance, 5x faster** than the traditional way of drawing bbox.